 Since moving to Birmingham, I have been fortunate to have more halal options available to me.
 Down South in my parent’s little peaceful village, the nearest Asian foodstore was a 7.7 mile drive (according to google maps).
 To be honest, us Asian’s living in these type of areas have got used to it.
 We buy in bulk thus the freezer number 2 joke.

-Let me just tell you that these goujon’s are not that good.
-They are dry, lack much flavour and end up being hard when you bake it.
+Let me just tell you that these goujon’s are not the best thing you will have.
+They are dry, lack flavour and don’t hold up well baked.
 Ultimately, these chicken goujons are very plain and the only thing that’s going for them is they don’t taste bad either.
 Best way to explain it is like having the chicken version of plain crackers.
-They also quite small too, maybe slightly larger then nuggets.

 I’ve had better chicken goujons before, they can be found in Asian food stores.
 However, they can be slightly pricey at times.
 Aisha’s Chicken Goujons are reasonably priced at £2.25.
 It’s also easier getting stuff from Asda compared to shops in Asian populated areas.
 I hate driving up and down those roads looking for a car space to open up.
 I mean Asda has a massive car park.
 So yes, when you have what you need in a supermarket it is easier.